MIACollaborative/justin-back/README.md

-# justing-back
+# Justin-Back

-Key points
+## Overview
-- Use for backend code
+- Used for creating backend code for several research projects, including MiWaves.
-- Runnable (not just a library)
+- Runnable as a backend serverside script (not just a library).
-- Will gradually extract components
+- Reusable components will be gradually extracted into the form of a library/package.

 # Example of .env file